How it works

 Comprehensive cardiovascular risk assessment measuring all cholesterol components and ratios.
 Essential for assessing heart disease risk and monitoring cardiovascular health.

-Higher levels are protective against heart disease.
+Higher levels protect against heart disease.
 Low levels increase cardiovascular risk.

-High levels increase risk of heart attack and stroke by causing artery blockages.
+High levels increase risk of heart attack and stroke.

 High levels increase heart disease risk and may indicate diabetes or metabolic syndrome.

 Complete male hormone assessment including sex hormones, stress hormones, and regulatory factors.
-Essential for men's health, fertility, energy levels, and overall wellbeing.
+Essential for men's health, energy levels, muscle function, and overall wellbeing.

 Primary male sex hormone essential for muscle mass, bone density, and sexual function.